Dean Corll: Unrecovered remains

+The confessions of Henley and Brooks separately describe two murders having occurred on unknown dates between September 25, 1971, and early March 1972: a youth Brooks described as having been murdered at Corll's apartment on Columbia Street immediately prior to Henley's involvement in the crimes and the unidentified first teenager whose abduction Henley had participated in shortly prior to the murder of Frank Aguirre.
+However, only one unidentified murder victim linked to the case remains meaning that, if the unidentified victim discovered in the boat shed is actually one of these two individuals, a further victim remains undiscovered.
+These details, alongside the two additional bones that were found with the 26th and 27th victims discovered at High Island, the section of a child's cranium recovered from the boat shed, plus the unidentified victim killed at Judiway Street, indicate a minimum of four and possibly seven more unknown victims.

 There are two suspiciously long gaps between known victims in the chronology of Corll's known murders.
 His last known victim of 1971 was Ruben Watson Haney, who disappeared on August 17.
 The first victim of 1972 was Frank Aguirre, who disappeared on March 24, meaning no known victims were killed for seven months.
-Moreover, Corll also is not known to have killed between February 1 and June 4, 1973.
+Moreover, Corll also is not known to have killed between February 3 and June 4, 1973.